 Code Signing Certificates

-Code signing has a couple different functions that can help users know if they can trust software downloads and other interactions on the internet.
+As a user, code signing has a couple of different functions that can help you know if you can trust software downloads and other interactions on the internet.
 The main purpose of code signing is to authenticate the author of the software, download, or file.
-For example, a download file sent from Microsoft appears much more trustworthy than a file from Joe Schmoe and you’re more likely to download it on your computer.
+For example, a download file sent from Microsoft appears much more trustworthy than a file from Joe Schmoe and you are more likely to install it on their computers.

-When you download software onto your computer, you are sure to have at least some updates in the future.
-When these updates are code signed with the same key used to encrypt your initial downloads, you can trust that future updates are coming from the same source and are therefore safe to download as well.
+When you install software onto your computer, you are sure to have at least some updates in the future.
+When these updates are code signed with the same key used to "seal" your initial downloads, you can trust that future updates are coming from the same source and are therefore safe to execute on your machine as well.

 What Are the Types of Digital Certificates?

-If you’re looking to encrypt and secure your data, you should first know what kind of software or system you are starting with and work from there.
+If you’re looking to sign and secure your software, you should first know what kind of software or system you are starting with and work from there.

-The obvious answer when it comes to wondering what the use of a digital certificate is, is that it is meant to secure and encrypt data so third parties can’t get ahold of sensitive information.
+The obvious answer when it comes to wondering what the use of a digital certificate is, is that it is meant to give an identity to the software or code you’re publishing to your users.
 With a digital certificate, users can authenticate the software publisher.
-These digital certificates also inspire user trust in publishers because they are issued by certificate authorities.
-Digital certificates are also extremely useful for software publishers because they allow the publisher to track their software and track how many copies are downloaded.
+These digital certificates also inspire users’ trust in publishers because they are issued by certificate authorities.
+Digital certificates are also extremely useful for software publishers because they allow the publishers to track their software and track how many copies are downloaded.